 Licensed Long-Term Care Facilities and Authority

 A variety of licensed facilities in the community provide care and assistance for individuals needing help with activities of daily living, medication administration and personal care.
-The Department of Human Services, Office of Licensing and Regulatory Oversight (OLRO), licenses the following types of facilities:
+The Department of Human Services, Aging and People with Disabilities, Office of Safety, Oversight and Quality coordinates and issues licenses for the following types of facilities:

 - Residential Care Facilities